nxp-imx/oem-prov-app/Documentation/user_guide.md

 ## Additional features

 ### Commit the secure storage
-The application can commit the non-volatile key storage into physical memory and increment the anti-rollback counter.
-This can be performed:
+The application supports committing the non-volatile key storage to physical memory and incrementing the anti-rollback counter.
+This can be done in one of the following ways:
-* Automatically after provisioning (if configured in the configuration file)
+* __Automatically__ after the provisioning process (if configured in the configuration file)
-* By executing:
+* __Manually__, using the command:
 ```sh
 oem-prov-app -s commit
 ```
+> **Note:** This command must be used exclusively.
+Combining it with other options is not permitted to prevent conflicts between command-line arguments and configuration file settings.

 ### Close the device
 The application allows transitioning the device lifecycle to __closed__ or __closed-locked__, which ensures that the device will only boot signed images.
 This can be performed:
-* Automatically after provisioning (if configured in the configuration file)
+* __Automatically__ after the provisioning process (if configured in the configuration file)
-* By executing:
+* __Manually__, using this command:
 ```sh
 oem-prov-app -l closed
 ```